Laparoscopic Suture Rectopexy with Culdoplasty, Vaginal Wall Repair, and Perineorrhaphy for Rectal Prolapse

 Once the laparoscopic procedure was completed, attention was then turned to the posterior repair and extended perineorrhaphy to address the posterior vaginal wall prolapse.
 The posterior fourchette was grasped on both sides with Allis clamps.
 The area of anticipated dissection was then injected with 0.25% Marcaine with epinephrine.
 A diamond-shaped incision was then made over the perineal body skin and posterior vaginal epithelium.
 The skin overlying the perineal body and posterior vaginal epithelium was excised.
 The perineal body was dissected sharply from the rectovaginal septum.
 The midline vaginal incision was then made from the perineum to the proximal border of the rectocele.
 The vaginal epithelium was then dissected off the underlying rectovaginal connective tissue.
 Using a finger placed in the rectum for guidance, the rectovaginal fibromuscular layer was imbricated using 2-0 PDS II (Polydioxanone) in a running fashion.
 An additional layer was placed for reinforcement.
 Excellent support of the posterior vaginal wall was thus achieved, and the excess vaginal epithelium was trimmed.
 The perineal body was reattached to the rectovaginal fascia and recreated using a series of crown stitches of 0 Vicryl (Polyglactin 910).
 The midline incision was then closed in a running fashion using 2-0 Vicryl (Polyglactin 910).
 The perineum was closed with submucosal and subcutaneous sutures.
 Rectal injury was excluded with a digital rectal exam following the repair.

-The patient underwent a backfill voiding trial on postoperative day 1.
-The bladder was filled via the Foley catheter with 300 mL of sterile water.
-The Foley catheter was removed, and the patient was able to void more than 200 mL, thereby passing the voiding trial.
-Subsequently, she met all discharge criteria and was discharged home on postoperative day 1 after an unremarkable hospital stay.
+The patient underwent a backfill voiding trial on postoperative day one.
+The bladder was filled via the Foley catheter with 300 ml of sterile water.
+The Foley catheter was removed, and the patient was able to void more than 200 ml, thereby passing the voiding trial.
+Subsequently, she met all discharge criteria and was discharged home on postoperative day one after an unremarkable hospital stay.

-The patient was seen at 2 and 7 weeks postoperatively.
+The patient was seen at two and seven weeks postoperatively.
 At these visits, she reported that she was doing well and denied any symptoms of prolapse, anal or urinary incontinence, or voiding dysfunction.

 - Harmonic scalpel (Johnson & Johnson USA)